HugoPaquete/AEROSONIC-Sonifier-AI-Framework/docs/overview.md

 # Overview

-The **AEROSONIC Sonifier — AI Framework** provides a conceptual description of the artificial intelligence layer that supports the AEROSONIC Sonifier system.
-This documentation outlines the structure, behaviour and interaction of the AI agents responsible for transforming meteorological data into dynamic musical states.

-This repository does not include source code, model parameters, training data or implementation details.
-Instead, it focuses on the scientific and architectural principles that guide the system’s design.

----

-## Objectives

-- Describe the conceptual architecture of the AI system.
-- Present the agents and their roles within the ecosystem.
-- Explain the data flow from meteorological input to musical output.
-- Provide a high‑level understanding of the generative logic.
-- Support academic transparency while preserving proprietary implementation.

----

-## Scientific Context

-This framework is part of the research developed under the FCT CEEC‑IND Grant **2024.09158.CEECIND — “AI as Catalyst”**, hosted at **INET‑md, University of Aveiro**.
-The project investigates the role of artificial intelligence as a catalyst for artistic creation, focusing on real‑time sonification, emergent behaviour and computational musical systems.

----

-## Relationship to the AEROSONIC Ecosystem

-The AEROSONIC Sonifier operates as one of the core modules of the broader AEROSONIC ecosystem, which integrates:

-- real‑time meteorological data acquisition
-- anomaly detection
-- unsupervised learning
-- generative musical processes
-- multi‑agent interaction

-This documentation describes the AI layer that mediates between environmental data and musical expression.

----

-## What This Repository Contains

-- Conceptual descriptions of AI agents
-- High‑level architecture diagrams (textual)
-- Data flow explanations
-- Conceptual mapping strategies
-- Glossary of system terminology
-- Scientific references

----

-## What This Repository Does *Not* Contain

-- Source code
-- Model architectures or parameters
-- Training data
-- Proprietary algorithms
-- Implementation details

-This ensures the protection of intellectual property while enabling academic clarity.
+The AEROSONIC Sonifier — AI Framework provides a conceptual and scientific description of the artificial intelligence layer that drives the AEROSONIC Sonifier system.
+It outlines the structure, behaviour, and interaction of the computational agents responsible for transforming meteorological data into dynamic musical and audiovisual states.

+This repository does not include source code, model parameters, training data, or implementation details.
+Instead, it focuses on the theoretical, architectural, and methodological principles that support the system’s design.

+🎯 Objectives
+Describe the conceptual architecture of the AI system.

+Present the agents and their functional roles within the ecosystem.

+Explain the data flow from meteorological input to musical and visual output.

+Provide a high‑level understanding of the generative logic and emergent behaviour.

+Support academic transparency while preserving proprietary implementation.

+🧪 Scientific Context
+This framework is part of the research developed under the FCT CEEC‑IND Grant 2024.09158.CEECIND — “AI as Catalyst”, hosted at INET‑md, University of Aveiro.

+The project investigates:

+artificial intelligence as a catalyst for artistic creation

+real‑time sonification of environmental data

+emergent behaviour in computational musical systems

+hybrid architectures combining rule‑based, probabilistic, and chaotic processes

+🌩️ Relationship to the AEROSONIC Ecosystem
+The AEROSONIC Sonifier is one of the core modules of the broader AEROSONIC ecosystem, which integrates:

+real‑time meteorological data acquisition

+anomaly detection (Isolation Forest)

+heuristic emotional modelling (DreamingAI)

+quantum‑inspired modulation

+chaotic data mutation

+generative musical processes (drones, rhythms, rain textures)

+multi‑agent interaction

+audiovisual rendering

+This documentation focuses specifically on the AI layer, which mediates between environmental data and musical expression.

+📦 What This Repository Contains
+Conceptual descriptions of AI agents

+High‑level architecture diagrams (textual)

+Data flow explanations

+Conceptual mapping strategies

+Glossary of system terminology

+Scientific references

+Contextual framing for academic publication

+🚫 What This Repository Does Not Contain
+Source code

+Model architectures or parameters

+Training data

+Proprietary algorithms

+Implementation details

+Internal logic of the AEROSONIC Sonifier engine

+This ensures the protection of intellectual property while enabling scientific clarity and reproducibility at the conceptual level.

+🔍 Scope and Purpose
+The AI Framework documentation serves as:

+a scientific reference for researchers

+a conceptual guide for artists and developers

+a foundation for academic publications

+a transparent description of the system’s behaviour without exposing implementation details

+It is designed to support conferences, journals, and interdisciplinary research in:

+sonification

+generative music

+artificial intelligence

+human‑computer interaction

+digital art and computational creativity

+📚 Citation
+If referencing this framework in academic work:

+Paquete, H. (2026).
+AEROSONIC Sonifier — AI Framework Documentation.
+INET‑md / University of Aveiro.